Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v4/whats-new/_index.en.md

 toc: true
 ---

+## 4.21.0 (2021-11-30) - Added support for saving username for instance owner

+If a self indentified user instansiates an instance, their username is saved in the instance owner metadata.

 ## 4.20.0 (2021-11-18) - Added support for custom redirect URL when exiting an app

 The URL to an app can now contain a query parameter (returnUrl) which, if validated (valid URI and host name),